Skip to content

 The farm now benefits from 120,000 units of electricity each year.

 It means that they import very little power and have diversified their income at the farm.
-They benifit from the revenue they get though exporting excess electricity back to the grid.
+They benefit from the revenue they get though exporting excess electricity back to the grid.

 Key to our success